I just had to put together another set of kits for this beautiful Early Morning Rain Shawl!

 Mindy Ross is the amazing designer of this most unusual shawl.
 Talk about keeping your interest as you knit!

-Can you tell that this is really a favorite of mine?
+Called Early Morning Rain, this is really a favorite of mine.

 Here is what Mindy writes about it: